charles-uno/charles-uno.github.io/_drafts/2018-06-19-ban-blood-moon.md

 [^1]: According to MTGGoldfish rankings based on top finishes.

 Unlike any other format staple, however[^2], [[Blood Moon]] provides a [consistently horrible experience](https://twitter.com/MtGMatthias/status/1008420646450278401).
-The card combos with itself to lock opponents out of the game, often on turn two.
+The primary use of the card is to lock opponents out of the game, often on turn two.
 It's like showing up to a chess tournament, ready to test your skills, only to have your opponent flip the table and punch you in the face.

 [^2]: With the possible exception of [[Chalice of the Void]].

 The go-to defense -- "[[Blood Moon]] punishes greedy mana bases" -- is a load of malarkey.
 Playing nonbasic lands in Modern isn't greedy.
 In fact, playing a bunch of *basic* lands in Modern is *weird*.
 Decks usually play a few to respect [[Ghost Quarter]] and [[Path to Exile]], but the nonbasic lands available in Modern are better, more interesting, and more fun.

 Look at UW Control.
 The deck plays two colors with no splash.
 Even so, fewer than half its lands are basic.
-It uses [[Flooded Strand]] to fuel [[Logic Knot]], [[Field of Ruin]] to disrupt Tron, and [[Celestial Colonade]] as a resilient win condition.
-These choices demonstrate innovative deckbuilding, and lead to interesting in-game choices.
+It uses [[Flooded Strand]] to fuel [[Logic Knot]], [[Field of Ruin]] to disrupt Tron, and [[Celestial Colonnade]] as a resilient win condition.
+These cards demonstrate innovative deckbuilding, and lead to interesting in-game choices.
 But the deck can also be locked out by [[Blood Moon]], left unable to cast its numerous answers.

 That last part is important: if [[Blood Moon]] turned nonbasic lands into forests, plains, or islands, it wouldn't be nearly so problematic.
 But red isn't allowed to answer enchantments.
 Not only does [[Blood Moon]] take a jackhammer to the opponent's resources, but it protects itself while doing so.
 This is why nobody cares about [[Magus of the Moon]] -- it doesn't protect itself from [[Lightning Bolt]].

-Hearthstone.
-All cards do something.
+Blood Moon is a relic from a bygone era.
+Back when lands could just be lands.

+Look at Hearthstone.
+All the cards have text on them, and it's fun!
+You never watch a game slip away by drawing a bunch of basic lands in a row.